 - Skill set required and support availability

-- Desired run environment (Windows, Macintosh, Linux) and compatibility with browser (Firefox, Chrome, Opera etc)
+- Desired run environment (Windows, Macintosh, Linux) and compatibility with the browser (Firefox, Chrome, Opera etc)

-Other desired parameters include: ability to identify changes in the System-Under-Test, creation of smoke tests, isolation of failures, validation, and others.
+Other desired parameters include the ability to identify changes in the System-Under-Test, creation of smoke tests, isolation of failures, validation, and others.

 Different Types of Web Testing Tools

-Web testing tools can be organized into following categories:
+Web testing tools can be organized into the following categories: